Updated: Apr 5

 If ever there was a time that the world needed creative solutions its now!
 The news about our climate and what we are doing to the planet and her creatures seems to get worse each day.
 It feels like sitting on a ticking time bomb where each day the ticking gets louder and louder.

-I work for TreeSisters where as an organisation we try and inspire women into giving back both to themselves through connecting with nature and to the trees by donating to fund tropical forests.
-This gives me a great deal of hope, but I also know that we need a lot more women, and a lot more trees if we are really going to make a difference.
+I work for organisations where we inspire individuals to connect with nature and to fund the planting of trees.
+This gives me a great deal of hope, but I also know that we need a lot more trees if we are really going to make a difference.
 As a Priestess and as an earth loving woman I want to make a difference through my actions and my inspirations.
 My personal way is to bring my creativity as an expression of my devotion.
 The reason I love creativity as a devotional tool is because I know the courage it requires from me every single day to really bring my creative acts into every space in my life.
 And how when I am able to bring that courage real change happens.

 My creativity is a prayer.
 It is my connection to that universal energy that flows through every living thing on this planet.
 Through the rocks and the stones, the ocean waves and the deep loamy earth.
 When I activate my creativity I activate my life force and I reinforce my connection.
 It is imbedded into everything I do, it is my own personal sadhana.
 Without it my life ceases to have meaning and I find that I disconnect with the natural world and my own nature.
 And I know when its happening because suddenly everything feels out of balance!
 And of course it happens, my creativity is a practice, and as a practice it requires me to consistently bring myself back to it.